PrudhviNallagatla/Advanced-Recognition-of-License-Plates-ARLP/README.md

 ### Custom CNN Approach

-We created a model **from scratch** with around 96 million parameters (96,127,521).
+We created a Custom model with around 96 million parameters (96,127,521).
 We then stored it as a .keras file.
-The total size of the file is 1.1 GB.
+The total size of the file is 366 MB.
 We implemented Inception-ResNet Blocks, Attention Mechanisms such as Spatial Attention, Channel Attention, CBAM Blocks and Dual Path Networks (DPNs).
 We used the Swish activation function instead of regular activation functions (like relu).
 The model's Architecture graph is in this repo's ARLP Resources folder - [link](https://github.com/PrudhviNallagatla/Advanced-Recognition-of-License-Plates-ARLP/blob/main/ARLP%20Resources/ARLP_Custom_CNN_architecture.png)

 We've achieved an encouraging accuracy of 64.4897% with our model.
 Although there's room for improvement in tuning the hyperparameters, this presents an exciting opportunity for future refinement and enhancement of our project.
 With a positive outlook, we're eager to delve into further optimization to unlock the full potential of our model and elevate its performance even further.